pasteguard/.github/profile/README.md

 PasteGuard originated from practical development workflows and is being developed in an early validation phase, with input from academic and everyday development contexts.

+The current work is focused on the PasteGuard EDU track, which serves as a research and validation variant of the project.

 ## Repositories

 This organization contains the repositories related to the PasteGuard project.